sxs-collaboration/sxs/docs/mathematica.md

 ## Getting Mathematica working with Python

-As of this writing, Mathematica *claims* that it works with all reasonably modern versions of Python — specificaly ["Python 2.6+ and Python 3.4+"](https://reference.wolfram.com/language/ref/externalevaluationsystem/Python.html).
+As of this writing, Mathematica *claims* that it works with all reasonably modern versions of Python — specifically ["Python 3.4+"](https://reference.wolfram.com/language/ref/externalevaluationsystem/Python.html).
 Assuming this is true, the only extra thing to worry about is that Mathematica requires the `pyzmq` package to interface with Python.